What does it mean to get an education?

 from one generation to the next.

-The patterns in DNA are not useful to us until they are applied to form new proteins and cells, that is the "story of life".
+The patterns in DNA are not useful to us until they are applied to form new proteins and cells.
+This is the "story of life".

 DNA functions the opposite of traditional narrative learning in that the patterns come first and the detailed stories